 Martin Gardiner, Rio de Janeiro Desk Chief

 <Martin.G AT improbable.com>

 Rio de Janeiro, Brazil

-Access to the magazine content: We now make the complete contents of each new magazine issue available, free of charge, to authorized journalists.
-It's a steady supply of quirky stories that people can “get” easily.
-If you would like press access, please get in touch with us.
+Access to the magazine content: The magazine is a steady supply of surprising stories that people can “get” easily.
+If you would like a copy of any particular issue, or if we can be helpful in any way, please get in touch with the editor.